-Looking to get spooked this Halloween?
+Looking to get spooked for Occult Day (November 18)?
 Pay these spots in Ireland a visit!

 St. Michan’s Church, Dublin

 St. Michan’s in Dublin is famous for many reasons.
 The church, built in 1095, contains the death mask of the Irish patriot Wolfe Tone and the organ on which Handel practiced his masterpiece “Messiah” before his first performance in Dublin.

 The renowned Anglo-Irish philosopher Edmund Burke was christened here, while legendary nationalist political leader Charles Stewart Parnell’s funeral also took place here.

 But St. Michan’s is well-known for being haunted, as well as being the home of the Mummies of St. Michan.